WELCOME - YOU ARE CURRENTLY VIEWING 419EATER AS A GUEST

 One of my baiting characters would like to give armslist a try, would you mind PMing me a link to a scammy seller or two?

-_________________ Has a scammer sent you a bank account? please report it to me or any other moderator using the private message function.
+Has a scammer sent you a bank account? please report it to any moderator using the private message function.
+GO PREMIUM!

 The details you sent do not match, check your records and reply immediate.
 I have forced to wait in office for two hours with out eating